 As a result, mere knowledge of the underlying crime will not typically be enough to convict you as an aider and abettor.21

 If you do help facilitate the crime...but only after it is over...you are not an aider and abettor.
 You may, however, be an accessory after the fact.
-Accessories after the fact are not treated in the same manner as accomplices, but are instead treated as "obstructers of justice".22
+(In contrast, aiding and abetting is sometimes called being an accessory before the fact.)
+Accessories after the fact are not treated in the same manner as accomplices under PC 31, but are instead treated as "obstructers of justice".22

 Consequently, if you are convicted of being an accessory after the fact, you will most likely face a much lesser penalty than you would as an accomplice to the crime.
 An aider and abettor to carjacking, for example, faces up to 9 years in prison (just as does the actual perpetrator).
 Whereas the maximum penalty for being an accomplice after the fact is three years in the California state prison.23

-But there is no distinction between being an accessory before the fact / accomplice / "aider and abettor" or the actual perpetrator when it comes to sentencing.
-Each individual will be regarded as a "principal" to the crime and is subject to the same penalties as if he/she personally committed the offense.24
+Each individual convicted of aiding and abetting under the California Penal Code will be regarded as a "principal" to the crime and is subject to the same penalties and consesquences as if he/she personally committed the offense.24

 The only exception to this rule applies to murder prosecutions, discussed in the next section.25